mohanmca/MohanLearningGround/src/main/md/Tools/elasticsearch.md

 * Alias use cases
   * Switch transparently between one index and another on a running cluster
   * Group multiple indices (for example, last_three_months)
-  * Create “views” on a subset of the documents in an index
+  * Create ï¿½viewsï¿½ on a subset of the documents in an index
 * Prefer to use index name with version number and hide the version of the index using alias
 *